Skip to main content

-By setting proxy_server to "self", Smooth creates a secure tunnel and routes all browser traffic through your machine’s IP address.
+By setting proxy_server to "self", Smooth creates a peer-to-peer tunnel between the remote Smooth browser and your local machine, routing all browser traffic through your network.
 This is useful for:

 Usage